hectorproko/PROJECT-21-Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/Project21_Steps.md

 ## STEP 10 - QUICK OVERVIEW OF KUBERNETES NETWORK POLICY AND HOW IT IS IMPLEMENTED

 **Quick Overview Of Kubernetes Network Policy And How It Is Implemented**

-Kubernetes network policies are **application** centric compared to infrastructure/network centric standard firewalls.
+Kubernetes network policies are **application** centric compared to **infrastructure/network** centric standard firewalls.
 There are no explicit CIDR or IP used for matching source or destination IP’s.
-Network policies build up on labels and selectors which are key concepts of Kubernetes that are used for proper organization *(for e.g dedicating a namespace to data layer and controlling which app is able to connect there)*.
-A typical network policy that controls who can connect to the database namespace will look like below:
+Network policies build up on labels and selectors which are key concepts of Kubernetes that are used for proper organization

-*Example:*
+*(for e.g dedicating a namespace to data layer and controlling which app is able to connect there)*.

+*Example of a typical network policy that controls who can connect to the database namespace:*
 ``` bash
 apiVersion: extensions/v1beta1
 kind: NetworkPolicy